tinygo-org/tinygo-site/content/docs/tutorials/blinky.md

   - [Adafruit Circuit Playground Express](../../reference/microcontrollers/circuit-playground-express/)
   - [Arduino Nano 33 IoT](../../reference/microcontrollers/arduino-nano33-iot/)

 Now that you have a board, let's get started.
-Start by creating a new directory (for example, named blink) and create a new file named main.go with the following contents:
+Start by creating a new directory (for example, named blink) and navigating into it.
+If you are using Go modules, initialize a new module with the following command:

+    go mod init blinky

+Next, create a new file named main.go with the following contents:

 ```go
 package main